srghma/staking-pols/README.md

 ### claim()

-Calculates the amount of reward tokens for `msg.sender` based on `userTotalRewards / stakeRewardFactor`.
+Calculates the amount of reward tokens for `msg.sender` based on `userTotalRewards / stakeRewardFactor!!!`.

 If enough reward tokens are within the contract, the 'reward tokens' are being transferred to the account of `msg.sender`.

-After `claim` all 'internal rewards' have been converted to reward tokens and `userAccumulatedRewards` as well as `userClaimableRewards` will be 0 thereafter.
+After `claim` all 'internal rewards' have been converted to reward tokens and **`userAccumulatedRewards` as well as `userClaimableRewards` will be 0 thereafter**.

 ---